 Which breast pump suits your lifestyle?

 Consider how often you want to pump, where, and in what situations.
-That helps make a choice you can sustain in the long term.
+That helps you make a choice you can stick with in the long term.

 Hygienic cleaning of pump parts